Jnajera1/javascript-and-dom-manipulation/README.md

 In this file, I started with making more explicit variables than just 'data' in order to remember more easily throughout coding.
 If this file had been larger with many more functions, this would be especially important to think of from the start.

-Using d3.js, I was able to search through the HTML and select the 'tbody' tag in order to make it my variable for the entire table body.
+Using d3.js, I was able to search through the HTML and select the \<tbody\> tag in order to make it my variable for the entire table body.

 ```javascript
 // create more explicit variable